jbock-java/simple-component/README.md

 things from one component to the other.

 Finally to be honest there's no `@Module` (yet).
-This means you may have to do some manual "init wiring" before you create your component, and pass the results via `@Component.Factory`.
+This means you may have to do some manual "init wiring" before you create your component, and pass the results to your component factory.

 ### Do more with less